mpv-player/mpv/README.md

 - gcc or clang
 - X development headers (xlib, X extensions, libvdpau, libGL, libXv, ...)
-- Audio output development headers (libasound, pulseaudio)
+- Audio output development headers (libasound/ALSA, pulseaudio)
-- FFmpeg libraries (libavutil libavcodec libavformat libswscale libavresample) At least FFmpeg 2.1.4 or Libav 10 is required.
+- FFmpeg libraries (libavutil libavcodec libavformat libswscale libavfilter and either libswresample or libavresample)
+  At least FFmpeg 2.1.4 or Libav 10 is required.
-- libjpeg (for screenshots)
+- libass
-- Lua (strictly speaking optional, but required for the OSC pseudo-GUI)
+- Lua (optional, required for the OSC pseudo-GUI)
+- libjpeg (optional, used for screenshots only)
+- Enca (optional, for subtitle charset detection)
+- vdpau and vaapi libraries for hardware decoding on Linux (optional)

 Libass dependencies:

 - gcc or clang, yasm on x86 and x86_64
 - fribidi, freetype, fontconfig development headers (for libass)
+- harfbuzz (optional, required for correct rendering of combining characters, particularly for correct rendering of non-English text on OSX, and Arabic/Indic scripts on any platform)

 FFmpeg dependencies: